inf219-mocca/MOCCAPI/README.md

 # Developing

+**NOTE:** You need to tell the Django instance that is in debug mode, the easiest way to run the server is with the `runserver.sh` file, or by setting the environment variable `DEBUG` to `1`.
+On any unix system you do this by writing `export DEBUG=1` in your terminal, or you could configure it from your settings inside PyCharm.

 Once you've run the initial (or subsequent) `makemigrations`, you can update the database tables by running `migrate`.
 Next up you should probably import some fixtures so you have some data to work with, you can do this with `loaddata api`